-To compare quarterly snack foods sales dollar amounts among the West Coast states:
+To compare quarterly snack foods sales dollar amounts among the West Coast states

-- 1. Click View > Repository to display the Repository panel. - In the Folders panel, expand the folder Organization > Analysis Components > Analysis Views.
-A list of OLAP views appears in the Repository panel - 3.
-Click Foodmart Sample Analysis View to open it. - 4.
-Click 🦳.
+- 1. Click View > Repository to display the Repository panel. - 2.
+In the Folders panel, expand the folder Organization > Analysis Components > Analysis Views.

+A list of OLAP views appears in the Repository panel

+- 3. Click Foodmart Sample Analysis View to open it. - 4.
+Click 🛄.

-For details about using cube dimensions, see "Columns, Rows, and Filters" on page 26.
+For details about using cube dimensions, see Columns, Rows, and Filters.

-- 5. Click the Move to Rows icon and next to the Store filter to create a row, then expand the Store row and select All Stores > USA.
+- 5. Click the Move to Rows icon next to the Store filter to create a row, then expand the Store row and select All Stores > USA.
 Click OK. - 6.
-Click the filter icon rext to Product in the Rows section, then click it and expand to and select All Products > Food > Snack Foods. - 7.
+Click the filter icon \checkmark next to Product in the Rows section, then click it and expand to and select All Products > Food > Snack Foods. - 7.
 Click OK twice to accept the selections. - 8.
 Click Zoom on Drill to activate it.
-When active, its tool bar button looks like this m clear it, and click $\ensuremath{\textbf{OK}}$.

-9. Click the Edit Display Options tool bar button VI, click the Show all parent Columns check box to

-10. In the table, click $\ensuremath{\textbf{USA}}$ to zoom in.
+When active, its tool bar button looks like this \square . - 9.
+Click the Edit Display Options tool bar button 🕮, click the Show all parent Columns check box to clear it, and click OK. - 10.
+In the table, click USA to zoom in.